-We are delighted to be holding a major rugby lunch in London on Thursday 26th September previewing the Rugby World Cup tournament and featuring England’s early group game against the USA.
-Whether you’re looking for an exceptional Rugby world cup dinner or lunch, this event is sure to deliver.
+We are delighted to be holding a major rugby sporting lunch in London on Thursday 26th September previewing the Rugby World Cup tournament and featuring England’s early group game against the USA.
+Whether you’re looking for an exceptional Rugby world cup sporting dinner or lunch, this event is sure to deliver.

-Our Rugby World Cup dinner will be held in the magnificent, recently refurbished Ballroom at the Park Plaza Riverbank near Vauxhall station and will include a delicious three course lunch, complimentary bar of beers/wines/soft drinks, giant screen coverage and analysis from our VIP guests with a Sky Sports presenter hosting.
+Our Rugby World Cup sporting lunch will be held in the magnificent, recently refurbished Ballroom at the Park Plaza Riverbank near Vauxhall station and will include a delicious three course lunch, complimentary bar of beers/wines/soft drinks, giant screen coverage and analysis from our VIP guests with a Sky Sports presenter hosting.

 England vs USA: England’s second fixture of the tournament follows their opener against Tonga on the 22nd September, and should provide an opportunity for the players to stake a claim for a starting place for the rest of the tournament.
 The USA have come a long way in recent years and enjoyed a cracking 2018 international campaign, winning 11 of their 14 matches including thrilling victories over Scotland, Samoa and Argentina.
 The side boasts some highly talented players including the likes of Cardiff Blues winger Blaine Scully, Worcester Warriors hooker Joe Taufete’e and London Irish centre Bryce Campbell.
 It should be a fascinating test for England as the look to build momentum going into the key fixtures.